-Suddenly, here was smorgasbord of apps – newspapers, magazines, games, business, sports, health and fitness, travel and kids – which I couldn’t seem to download fast enough.
-But boy let me tell you how times have changed!
+Suddenly, there were many apps – newspapers, magazines, games, business, sports, health and fitness, travel, and kids – which I couldn’t seem to download fast enough.
+But boy, let me tell you how times have changed!

-When the store was initially launched there were only 900 apps available!
-That’s an increase of more than 900 thousand apps over the course of the past 46 months!
+When the store was initially launched, there were only 900 apps available!
+That’s an increase of more than 900 thousand apps for the past 46 months!
 And, while that is pretty impressive all on its own, there’s more!

-Regardless of how well thought out the app, transitioning it from idea to development is one of the greatest challenges any novice developer will inevitably face.
+Regardless of how well the app is, transitioning it from idea to development is one of the most significant challenges any novice developer will inevitably face.

 #1 – Determining What You Want to Achieve